orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

 - what can be configured with parameters in the sender

 The voip stream sender generates application packets, which are encapsulated in UDP packets and sent by the ext udp module.
 Simulated UDP packets enter the module, which injects them into the host OS protocol stack via a UDP socket.

+- we'll take a real audio file, and hand it over to the voipstreamsender.
+- which is simulated. it will send it to the ext udp, which sends it to the host os protocol stack
+- then it travels in the host os network stack via the loopback interface to the other udp socket at the receiver side
+- the receiver ext udp interface will inject the packet back to the simulation
+- and the receiver voipstreamreceiver will decode it
+- the voipstreamreceiver will receive the udp packets, and create an audio file when all data arrives (at the end of the simulation)(**TODO are the sim time limits set ?**)

 .. figure:: media/setup.png
    :align: center